Pupillage

 • Tardy payment of fees causes great difficulty in young or new advocates’ early professional lives.

-• The aim of all the training is to produce an ethical and independent class of practitioners who specialise in pleading cases in higher courts, and giving legal advice, sometimes of a very complicated nature, to a standard appropriate in the those courts.
+• The aim of all the training is to produce an ethical and independent class of practitioners who specialise in pleading cases in higher courts, and giving legal advice, sometimes of a very complicated nature, to a standard appropriate in those courts.

 • Apart from the time it takes – up to two years – it takes presence, oral dexterity, cleverness, some court experience, some connections or some other support, and especially, courage and spirit, to get through the pupillage training described above and to gain a toehold in the profession.